Health Encyclopedia

 Medicine

-Use acetaminophen or nonsteroidal anti-inflammatory drugs (NSAID) such as ibuprofen or naproxen to control fever, unless another medicine was given.
-If you have chronic liver or kidney disease, talk with your healthcare provider before using these medicines.
+Use acetaminophen or nonsteroidal anti-inflammatory drugs (NSAID), such as ibuprofen or naproxen, to control fever, unless another medicine was given.
+If you have chronic liver or kidney disease, talk with your health care provider before using these medicines.
 Also talk with your provider if you've had a stomach ulcer or gastrointestinal bleeding.
-Don't give aspirin to anyone under 18 years of age who is ill with a fever.
+Don't give aspirin to anyone under 19 years of age who is ill.
 It may result in a serious illness called Reye syndrome that may cause severe liver damage or even death.
-Don't use NSAIDS if you're already taking one for another condition (like arthritis) or are on aspirin (such as for heart disease or after a stroke).
+Don't use NSAIDs if you're already taking one for another condition (like arthritis) or are on aspirin (such as for heart disease or after a stroke).

-If medicines for vomiting or diarrhea are prescribed, take these only as directed.
-Nausea and diarrhea medicines are generally OK unless you have bleeding, fever, or severe abdominal pain.
+If medicines for vomiting or diarrhea are prescribed, take them only as directed.
+Nausea and diarrhea medicines are generally okay unless you have bleeding, fever, or severe abdominal pain.

 Diet